“Inverting the Pyramid of Success” Spoilers Ahead

 It plays on the thematic focus of choice that much more by laying it bare that they’ve both made the kind they are better for.
 Jamie can be freed from his guilt this way (because really we know how much Roy’s support means to him), and Roy could let go of the frustration that Jamie is still a threat.

 And that final moment after the game where Roy headbutted him only to hug him again as they physically jumped up and down smiling is a scene I’ll never stop replaying.
 Where in “Man City” Roy embraced Jamie as a decision to be his strength and support, today during “Inverting the Pyramid of Success,” it’s a sign of a real friendship—a mark of true, shared joy.

-Sam Obisanya found his footing in season two,, and his character was strengthened as a result of his experiences.
-Where in “Do the Right-est Thing” he learned the importance of stepping up for family and his country, next up is learning more about himself.
+Sam Obisanya found his footing in season two, and his character was strengthened as a result of his experiences.
+Where in “Do the Right-est Thing,” he learned the importance of stepping up for family and his country, next up is learning more about himself.
 This decision is the start of that.
 And if this show ever gives us an epilogue of “where are they now?”
 I want to see the Nigerian team where Sam Obisanya is the captain and star player beat Casablanca.
 His dream has to come true someday, and I believe in it now more than ever.
-The decision to open up a Nigerian restaurant is his start in a lot of ways, and it’s an exceptional one.
+The decision to open up a Nigerian restaurant is his start in many ways, and it’s an exceptional one.